 Kingpin – Daredevil on Netflix and Marvel Comics

 The Kingpin, Wilson Fisk, is right there alongside Loki as arguably the best villain in the entire MCU, and definitely the best from the television arm.
 His nuance and ability to assess situations -- he always looks like he’s calculating your next 50 moves before you even know you’re going to do 10 -- makes him dangerous.
 He’s also ruthlessly violent when he needs to be, in case you forgot the car door incident.
 But he's also capable of doing good (remember how, in the comics, he saved New York while trapped in the Dark Dimension?).
-Here's to hoping the king will rise again in Daredevil Season 3.
+We hoped that the king would rise again in Daredevil Season 3, and boy did he ever.

 Cersei Lannister – Game of Thrones

 Cersei is a sociopathic narcissist who loves power.
 Better, she NEEDS power and is convinced that the world needs HER to be in power (because no one can rule better.
 Obviously).
 For Cersei, to breathe is to manipulate.
 While there's something incredibly entertaining in watching a deplorable person carry out deceitful actions with flair (see: drinking wine like a boss while the sept blew up), Cersei's real power is her perseverance.
 The Game of Thrones is tough.
-She's tougher.
+She was tougher.
+Not as tough as a pile of Red Keep rubble, but still pretty tough.

 Joffrey Baratheon – Game of Thrones